 ILCs are recent graduates and full-time Delta Phi Epsilon Sorority employees that complete intensive training in preparation for their role.
 An ILC’s purpose is to provide guidance, support and resources to help collegiate chapters thrive.

-The ILC program provides recent graduates with opportunities for personal and professional development while supporting the growth of Delta Phi Epsilon’s collegiate members and chapters in the areas of chapter operations, new member education, organizational growth, leadership development and heritage and traditions.
+The ILC program provides recent graduates with opportunities for personal and professional development while supporting the growth of Delta Phi Epsilon’s collegiate members and chapters in the areas of: chapter operations, new member education, organizational growth, health and wellness, leadership development and heritage and traditions.

 This program emphasizes transferable skill building and is a call to action for individuals that want to work hard, make a difference in the lives of others and inspire change.